After humbling start to season, Schanaman finding his groove again as Huskers blank Bears

 Schanaman (2-2) had the biggest hand in Tuesday's victory.
 The Grand Island graduate pitched five innings, struck out six and threw 64 pitches, including 44 for strikes.

-"We weren't anticipating him throwing that many pitches, but he just kept getting guys outs, so he just kept coming," said Bolt, NU's first-year head coach.
+"We weren't anticipating him throwing that many pitches, but he just kept getting guys out, so he just kept coming," said Bolt, NU's first-year head coach.

-It was a welcomed sign for one of NU's top relief arms, who had a couple shaky relief outings to begin the season.
+It was a welcome sign for one of NU's top relief arms, who had a couple of shaky relief outings to begin the season.

 Schanaman, who started the season as NU's closer, called the beginning "hectic."